Launch Special14 days of Enterprise free with every signup.

 "Stale (zero views)" filter on the Active tab

-The fastest way to surface refresh candidates is the Stale (zero views) chip on the Active tab of the Listings page.
+The fastest way to surface refresh candidates is the Stale (zero views) chip on the Active tab of the Cards page.
 It only renders the listings the staleness service has flagged — so you're never sifting through healthy, viewed listings.

 Step 01